 After the oral assessment has been undertaken an Oral Examination Summary Form must be completed.
 A sample of this form is provided on page 19 for information.
-Copies of the form to be used for the examination will be provided by ECOS at the appropriate time and will contain instructions on the reverse.
+Copies of the form to be used for the examination will be provided by ECESWA at the appropriate time and will contain instructions on the reverse.
 The form should be used in conjunction with the Teacher's Notes and Mark Scheme which will be provided for the examination session.

-ENGLISH LANGUAGE SGSCE 6873/04 Sample Oral Examination Summary Form
+ENGLISH LANGUAGE EGSCE 6873/04 Sample Oral Examination Summary Form

-Centre Number S Z Centre Name Novem ber 2 0 Candidate Number Can didate Na ame Teaching Group/Set Oral Assessment Card Structure (max 10) Vocabulary (max 10) Fluency and Development (max 10) Total Mark (max 30) Internally Moderated Mark (max 30)
+Centre Num ber SZ Centre Name Novem ber 2 0 Candidate Number Candidate Name Teaching Group/Set Oral Assessment Card Structure (max 10) Vocabulary (max 10) Fluency and Development (max 10) Total Mark (max 30) Mod M ernally lerated lark ax 30)